![]() ![]() Choose another writer in this calendar:

 "We saw the entire film in its musical context, accompanied by a

-running commentary."
+running commentary.
+How I wish we'd taped it!"
 (Bruce Montgomery/Edmund Crispin:

-A Life in Music and Books by David Whittle, 2007, p.
+A Life in Music and Books by David Whittle, Aldershot: Ashgate Publishing, 2007, p.
 274) Night of Error (1983), in which an oceanographer investigates the death of his brother, and Juggernaut (1984), were published posthumously.
 Juggernaut was set in Nyala, an imaginary African country.
 Neil Mannix, the protagonist, tries to move a giant transformer, on a low-bed trailer, across the country.
 The Juggernaut is nearly 80 meters long and has 96 wheels.
 When the civil war breaks out, the transportation project is doomed – which can be read as a comment on the results of development co-operation activities.
-Bagley died on the 12'th of April, 1983, in Southampton.
+Desmond Bagley died on the 12'th of April, 1983, in Southampton.
 After a

 stroke he had been flown to Southampton for treatment; he died eight